JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/geometry/intersect_line_sphere.rst

 Description
 -----------

-This node returns the location of the point of intersection of the input line with the input sphere.
+This node returns the locations of the points of intersections of the input line with the input sphere.
+The line can intersect the sphere in:

+- Two points, one time entering the sphere and another exiting it.
+- One time, in which case, the line touches the sphere externally and is tangent to it at the point of intersection.
+- No points.

 .. image:: images/intersect_line_sphere_node.png
    :width: 160pt